thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/24day-nine-finished.md

 date: '2021-04-24T19:26:46+09:00'
 ---

+After my phone died, I was already pretty close to Sky Terme Shibukawa so was able to walk sans phone from Bando Bashi to Sky Terme Shibukawa with the help of locals pointing the way.

 As of yesterday, Lin planned to meet me at Sky Terme Shibukawa (super sento (public bath)).
 She did that, but then *drove* me to the hotel because my phone died and I wanted to get it resolved as quickly as possible.
 Phone shop is closed until tomorrow (and booked until May), but we will try to get in tomorrow and get a replacement handset.

 Anyway, about today, the sento was nice, not huge, but has a great view, being 5 stories above green fields.
 Nice open air deck.

 Day Nine Summary
 <!-- 25 March 2021: WALK SEGMENT SEPARATOR  ===========  TO HELP ME SEE AND EDIT SEGMENT DETAILS -->